ebiggio/prestashop-customer-dni/README.md

 ```

 3. Compress the folder into a ZIP file.

+### Installing the module in PrestaShop

-4. Upload the ZIP file to your PrestaShop instance.
+1. Upload the ZIP file to your PrestaShop instance.
 You can do this by going to the back office of your PrestaShop store and navigating to the `Modules` section.
    Click on the `Upload a module` button and select the ZIP file you just created.
 You can also upload the ZIP file directly to the `modules` folder of your PrestaShop installation.
    If you choose this method, make sure to extract the ZIP file after uploading it, so the `customer_dni` folder is created inside the `modules` folder.
-5. After uploading the ZIP file, the module should appear in the list of modules in the back office, where you can install it.
+2. After uploading the ZIP file, the module should appear in the list of modules in the back office, where you can install it.
-6. Once the module is installed, click on the `Configure` button to access the module's configuration page.
+3. Once the module is installed, click on the `Configure` button to access the module's configuration page.
-7. Configure the module according to your needs and save the changes.
+4. Configure the module according to your needs and save the changes.
-8. The module is now ready to use.
+5. The module is now ready to use.
 The DNI field should be displayed in the registration and edit form of the customer.

 ## Configuration